Infineon/aurix_webassembly_aot/control-flow-documentation.md

 ## Entering a block
 - Check if the block is dead code (if you were already in a dead code area before).
 If so, no code will be generated until we exit the block.
 - Get the size of the block result from the blocktype (given by wasmparser).
-- If it has a result you need to resolve all the VBs so that once the block is finished you can safely put the result on the stack.
+- If the block has a result you need to resolve all the VBs so that once the block is finished you can safely put the result on the stack.
-- Compute the block result (depends on if it's a `loop` or not)
+- Compute the block result (depends on if the block is a `loop` or not)
 - Put the block result on the block result stack

 ### Label Management